 The Murphy Education Program, established in 1997, awards El Dorado Public School students with monetary prizes for outstanding scores on benchmark tests.
 This program also makes awards to El Dorado High School students for excellence on advanced placement (including an award to the AP teacher), ACT and SAT tests, and for qualifying as a National Merit semifinalist or finalist.
-Since the program began, we have issued more than 14,000 awards totaling over \$3 million.
-The Murphy Education Program also awards academic letter jackets for students who maintain a cumulative grade point average of 3.75 or higher.
+Since the program different schools in 31 states.
+Studies done by the Office for Education Policy (OEP) at the University of Arkansas in 2018 indicate that there was a 16.5 percent increase in college enrollment after the announcement of the Promise, keeping El Dorado School District enrollment on the rise while all nearby communities have declined.

-In 2007, Murphy established the El Dorado Promise Scholarship Program.
-Through a \$50 million commitment from the company, the Promise enables graduates of El Dorado High School, who have been enrolled in the school district since at least the ninth grade, to have their college tuition and mandatory fees paid at any, public or private, regionally accredited university in the US (capped at the highest annual resident tuition at an Arkansas public university).
-Because of this special scholarship program, the college enrollment rate of El Dorado High School graduates has surpassed state and national levels.
+The OEP also found that the Promise was associated with an overall 10.7 percent increase in bachelor's degree began, we have issued more than 14,000 awards totaling awards academic letter jackets for students who maintain a school district since at least the ninth grade, to have their college tuition and mandatory fees paid at any, public or private, regionally accredited university in the US (capped at the highest annual resident tuition at an Arkansas public